piano

 Ode To Joy for my special girl

 I drew something for my special girl M. She needs really big notation without manuscript lines and we’ve already gone through a few Primer level books, so I’ve been drawing notation for her with watercolour pencils.
-I ask her about her life and then use her words to make a song about her breakfast or… Continue reading
+I ask her about… Continue reading

 -